How To increase your google rankings

 Do you know where your company currently ranks in the search engines if someone does a search for your product or service (not brand)?
 I'm inviting you check now, then return to finish reading this article.
 Implement my recommendations and measure your position again in around 6 weeks.
 Let me know what happens.

 The quickest strategy for increasing your search engine rankings is to pay for it. o surprise there, however, it isn't cheap and for many startups, out of scope.

 The cost will depend on, how much you can afford to bid for the search position and how competitive your niche is.

-If you're operating in a highly competitive niche like myself, you'll be competing against many other companies trying to claim the top spot.
+If you're operating in a highly competitive niche, you'll be competing against many other companies trying to claim the top spot.
 This increases the cost of that position.
 Your position is determined by the bid process.
 The higher the bid, the higher your position.